 Whenever you have a group of people participating in a meeting, project or event, they need to get to know each other to be comfortable in working together.
 This does not only mean just memorising names, but also involves getting the facilitator or leader of the session familiar with the group members.
 Get to know each other games and team ice breakers are a great way to begin, especially with a new group.

-A simple and classic game.
+A simple and classic ice breaker game.
 Each employee shares three statements about themselves – two true, and one false.
 Then, everyone tries to guess which is the lie by asking questions.
 Try to find out as many details about the statements as possible and watch the speaker’s reactions closely.
 The whole point is to learn facts about your peers while inserting an element of mystery.

 The goal of this icebreaker game is to help the participants to get to know each other at the beginning of an event or to help identify their values during the later part of a training session.

 Create a 3 x 3 grid for each participant and have them fill in each block with a different personal passion randomly.
 After the individual work, have everyone walk around the room and compare notes.
 When they find the same passion listed in both grids, ask them to sign for each other in the appropriate square.
 The winner is the participant who manages to have other people’s signatures on three lines (vertical, horizontal, or diagonal).
 You can continue the game to have as many winners as you possibly can.
 Icebreaker games with a degree of competition can be really effective if you want to set that tone for the rest of a workshop or meeting.

 This game is a great way for players to introduce themselves and their colleagues.
 It’s especially fun for people who think they already know each other very well – almost every time there are at least a few surprises!
 Sometimes these new nuggets of wisdom can have an immediate effect on the employees’ relationships, current projects or challenges.
 Since you have to draw, rather than explain, it serves double duty for topics like problem-solving, creative thinking and innovation.
 Fun icebreakers for meetings don’t get much better than this!

 Have you ever?
 (Stand up if)

 Prior to the workshop the facilitator prepares a list of questions which can only be answered with yes or no. These questions should begin with “Have you ever…?” or “Stand up if…”.
 The facilitator reads out the questions or statements one by one.
 For each statement the participants stand up if they could answer the statement with yes.
 The questions should be designed to not be discriminatory, intimidating or insulting.
 Possible topics can be countries visited, dishes, games or sports tried, movies seen etc. This should be quite familiar to people before they attend the meeting or workshop and is quick and easy to understand – ice breaker ideas don’t need to be brand new to be effective!

-The key icebreaker is a team building favorite and a great exercise to get to know each other in a group or team.
+The key icebreaker is a team building icebreakers favorite and a great exercise to get to know each other in a group or team.
 Ask the participants to sit in a circle and bring their keys with them.
 Explain that they will get to know each other through their keys.
 Ask them that one by one present all the keys they have on their keychain and tell a few sentences about the area the key represents – the city or neighbourhood they live in, the activity it represents (bike or locker key) or the person they received it from.

 Usually the facilitator starts the circle so the participants get the feeling how it should be done.

-Start by writing your funniest or weirdest story on a small piece of paper.
+Start this ice breaker game by writing your funniest or weirdest story on a small piece of paper.
 It has to be a true one, no colouring!
 Then fold the paper up and drop it into a bowl or other container.
 The facilitator or the person leading the program randomly reads every story & the group has to guess who the writer is.
 This is a great way to get to know each other and find out new things, even if you’ve worked together for a long time.

 Starting a meeting by defining your personality in a playful manner is a great starter if there are multiple new members to the group or if two or more departments come together on a new project.
 Team meeting ice breakers that focus on breaking apart traditional group silos among varying teams are well worth the time you spend on them.

 This meeting starter from Gamestorming works great because it lets people self-define, gives them a “personality” outside the typical work environment.
 Additionally, it gives participants quick snapshots of multiple players (since they see many cards as they’re being passed around), and it creates memorable visuals that give people conversation pieces as the meeting progresses.
 Ice breakers for meetings are great for setting the tone and pre-empting some of the work you will do later on – you could even encourage people to list skills or attributes that will be useful in the workshop or meeting.

 Prepare word pairs, like salt and pepper, milk and honey, sail and wind etc on separate pieces of paper.
 Tape one to each person’s back.
 People then have to walk around and ask closed questions (with a yes or no answer) to find out what their phrase is.
 Once they find out, they have to find their pair & by continuing to ask questions (these can be open or closed) they have to learn 3 new things about the other.
 The best icebreakers are often fun icebreakers that encourage people to think in new ways – find your pair is a

 Pick a phrase that is central to the topic why you’ve gathered and have everyone write down or say a word that comes to their mind in relation to it.
 If you’re leading a meeting about planning an upcoming project, ask participants to share one word that they think describes the goal or the processes that are needed.
 Once everyone has shared their phrases, discuss the results.
-This game helps explore different viewpoints about a common challenge, before starting the meeting.
+This ice breaker helps explore different viewpoints about a common challenge, before starting the meeting.

 An easy icebreaker that will have everyone feeling good before a meeting.
 Go around a circle and highlight a story – an action, decision or result – that can and should be praised from each team member.
 Something where they reached beyond their typical responsibilities and excelled.
 Have everyone acknowledge and thank each other for surpassing expectations.
 This is a great mood booster – by lifting each other up, the energy just starts to vibrate in the room.
 Everyone likes to be recognized.
 Ice breakers for meetings that give people the chance to celebrate success can be key in setting a great tone for the meeting to come.

 Separate people into same sized teams.
 Give each a very different jigsaw puzzle (with equal difficulty & number of pieces).
 Each group has the same amount of time to complete the puzzle.